Science 37 (NASDAQ:SNCE) Reaches New 1-Year Low at $8.25

-Science 37 Holdings Inc (NASDAQ:SNCE) hit a new 52-week low during mid-day trading on Monday .
-The stock traded as low as $8.25 and last traded at $8.30, with a volume of 600 shares changing hands.
+Science 37 Holdings Inc (NASDAQ:SNCE) reached a new 52-week low during trading on Monday .
+The company traded as low as $8.25 and last traded at $8.30, with a volume of 600 shares trading hands.
 The stock had previously closed at $9.16.

-Several brokerages recently issued reports on SNCE.
-Cowen began coverage on Science 37 in a report on Friday, October 22nd.
-They issued an “outperform” rating and a $14.00 price target for the company.
-William Blair began coverage on Science 37 in a report on Monday, November 1st.
-They issued an “outperform” rating for the company.
-Robert W. Baird began coverage on Science 37 in a report on Monday, November 1st.
-They issued an “outperform” rating and a $15.00 price target for the company.
-Finally, Lake Street Capital raised their target price on Science 37 from $15.00 to $20.00 and gave the company a “buy” rating in a research note on Tuesday, November 16th.
+A number of research firms recently commented on SNCE.
+Cowen began coverage on shares of Science 37 in a research note on Friday, October 22nd.
+They set an “outperform” rating and a $14.00 price objective on the stock.
+William Blair began coverage on shares of Science 37 in a research note on Monday, November 1st.
+They set an “outperform” rating on the stock.
+Lake Street Capital raised their price objective on shares of Science 37 from $15.00 to $20.00 and gave the company a “buy” rating in a research note on Tuesday, November 16th.
+Finally, Robert W. Baird began coverage on shares of Science 37 in a research note on Monday, November 1st.
+They set an “outperform” rating and a $15.00 price objective on the stock.

 About Science 37 (NASDAQ:SNCE)